cisagov/prescup-challenges/README.md

 ## Summary

-This repository contains cybersecurity challenges developed for the President's Cup Cybersecurity Competition.
+This repository contains cybersecurity challenges and virtual machine builds for the President's Cup Cybersecurity Competition.
 For more information about the President's Cup and why it was established, visit https://cisa.gov/presidentscup.

 ## Layout